cockroachdb/docs/src/current/v23.1/import-performance-best-practices.md

 1. [`CSV`](migrate-from-csv.html) or [`DELIMITED DATA`](import-into.html) (both have about the same import performance).
 1. [`AVRO`](migrate-from-avro.html).

 We recommend formatting your import files as `CSV` or `AVRO`.
-These formats can be processed in parallel by multiple threads, which increases performance.
+These formats can be processed in parallel by all the nodes in the cluster, which increases performance.
 To import in these formats, use [`IMPORT INTO`](import-into.html).

 {% include {{ page.version.version }}/import-table-deprecate.md %}